 Under what circumstances was the document prepared or created?
 Was the document prepared for personal or private use?
 Was it created for public consumption?
 Was it created for financial gain?
 Was the document commissioned?
 Was it the outcome of an inquiry?
-Was it a standard output as part of someone's job, such as a newspaper article?
+Was it a standard output as part of someone's job, such as a newspaper article or photograph?

 Were other people involved in the creation of the document?
 If the document was a recorded copy, for example, of court proceedings, of a parliamentary session, of an election hustings, was the recorder an impartial party?
 An understanding of all parties and circumstances under which the document was produced aids interpretation of the evidence contained within the document.

 If the document describes events, was the author a direct observer of the event or was the information obtained second-hand?
 Had the author any personal involvement in the events described or was the author a disinterested onlooker?
 Was the author knowledgeable about the events and any background leading up to the events?

 5.3.5 Time and place Where was this document produced?
 Does the geographical location influence the content?